 I try to remain positive by kidding myself that people read these news posts, and that they are accessible to all, as this is a paid for website.

 I hope to be able to write about something more cheerful next time.

 Sadly my father passed away on 3rd July this year at the age of 90.
 He was a complex man who stayed pretty energetic and living at home to the end.
 It remains difficult for me to appraise his less tangible legacy.

-And so – I am still feeling my way around how to express this issue which began at the age of about three.
-Although I have fought not to let aggression towards me as a child affect the present, moving back up north meant that those old fears began to affect all aspects of my life.
+Out of many facts about me, the fact that I am an assault survivor was not an issue I ever thought I would need to discuss online.
+And so – although I have fought not to let aggression towards me as a child affect the present, moving back to Newcastle meant that those old fears began to affect all aspects of my life.

-Since my twenties (in the pre digital era), I have successfully used cognitive therapy techniques to help me to overcome my anxieties and remain positive.
-To this end I set myself various small and large targets to master (it doesn’t matter what they are or how small they are).
+One of the more enlightened decisions made by the authorities was to refer me to a cognitive therapist when I lived in London.
+Since then I have successfully used techniques from a type of cognitive therapy to help me to overcome my anxieties and remain positive.
+To this end I set myself targets to master (it doesn’t matter how small they are).
 I then make a list of how I will achieve those targets and continually appraise my own progress in achieving each aim towards my ultimate goal.
 At first my targets were tiny things which seemed huge at the time, like going for a walk.

 I used to write it all down but I have been using these techniques for so long that they are totally internal now.
 I have rarely explained them like this, as I’ve never considered it to be all that interesting to anyone other than myself.
 The techniques may not work for everyone but they continue in the background, whatever else is happening in my life.